Bristol Fourth of July Parade: 2016 parade route change controversy

 In early January 2016, the Bristol Fourth of July Committee voted to shorten the parade route from 2.4 miles to just under two miles, in order to clear roads to make it easier for first responders to react in the event of an emergency.
 Another reason given was that a longtime drum corps threatened to drop out because the route was too long.
 The revised route would begin with the 231st parade in July 2016, and was said to be a return to the "traditional parade route".
 After an outcry from the public and a complaint to the Rhode Island Attorney General, the committee voted one week later to restore the longer route.

-2020-2021 parades
+2020-2022 parades

 The 2020 parade was held in a reduced format due to the 2020 coronavirus pandemic.
-Parade marchers wore masks and mostly rode automobiles, instead of waking on foot.
+Parade marchers wore masks and mostly rode automobiles, instead of walking on foot.
 Spectators consisted of small groups of dozens, rather than the usual throngs of thousands.
 The concert series and "Longest Traveled Award" were not held, as organizers wanted to keep the celebration local in scale.
 The parade returned with a "full slate of events" on Monday July 5, 2021 (as July 4 was a Sunday), though with fewer marching bands.
 The parade returned to "full strength" in 2022, after two years of pandemic-related scaling back.